gotqn/thumbnail_hover_effect/README.md

 ####Thumbnail Effects#####

 There are four built-in thumbnail effects.
-By default, the generator is generating *CSS* for all of them.
+By default, the generator is generating *CSS* rules for all of them.

 1. How to generate *CSS* for specific thumbnail effect only?